 - Funding*: In the funding section of the online application form please enter the funding code that corresponds to the theme in which your first choice project is listed (see drop down menu below for all funding codes).

 - Research Proposal*: In the research proposal section, please enter the funding code that corresponds to the theme in which your first choice project is listed as the ‘Project Title’ (see drop down menu below for all funding codes).
 Please list three projects of interest in order of preference in the free-text box under the Research Proposal section (see below drop down for an example).

 The MRC Doctoral Training Partnership will award a number of fully-funded MRC postgraduate research studentships to support research and training in Biomedical and Translational Science.
 We offer two types of studentships: MRC DTP Studentships (available as a one-year MRes followed by a PhD (‘1+3’), or as a 3.5 year PhD (‘0+3.5’)).
 If we do not fill all of our studentship places in our October – January recruitment round, we may run another recruitment process in the Spring.

-The MRC DTP also open applications for MRC DTP iCASE Studentships – these studentships are available full-time (or pro-rata as part-time studentships) as a 4-year PhD. iCASE Studentships have a separate recruitment timeline and will have different iCASE Projects. iCASE Projects are only available as a 4-year PhD (not as a one-year MRes followed by a PhD ‘1+3’).
+The MRC DTP also open applications for MRC DTP iCASE Studentships – these studentships are available full-time (or pro-rata as part-time studentships) as a 4-year PhD. iCASE Studentships follow the same recruitment timeline as our standard studentships but will have individual iCASE Projects on offer. iCASE Projects are only available as a 4-year PhD (not as a one-year MRes followed by a PhD ‘1+3’).

 Student choice and flexibility is core foundation of the KCL MRC DTP.
 We ask students to list three projects of interest, in order of preference, to ensure they have the flexibility to conduct further research via discussions with supervisors; we appreciate that applicants may change their preference via this process and do not hold students to the choices listed on their application as being those they select if offered a place on the programme.